- A list of all your messaging and mobile wallet projects.

 The Revenue dashboard helps you understand key performance indicators associated with revenue generation or related events.
 This dashboard is customized based on your Industry type.
 All your custom events are in this dashboard as well.

 The Location dashboard provides a way for you to understand where your active users are, as well as their behaviors.

 The User Locations report is based on automatic location events via a device’s GPS.
 The remaining reports are based on usage of our Region framework via Gimbal and other beacon providers.
-See: Location Triggers.
+See: Gimbal integration.